openbullet/openbullet2-docs/docs/updating/update-macos.md

 ---
-sidebar_label: 'MacOS'
+sidebar_label: 'macOS'
 sidebar_position: 3
 ---

-# Updating on MacOS
+# Updating on macOS
-It is good practice to keep your OpenBullet 2 client updated in order to get the latest features and bugfixes.
+It is good practice to keep your OpenBullet 2 client updated in order to get the latest features and bug fixes.

 When you see this icon next to the version number, it means it's time to update your client.